How to Find Scholarships for College

 State Scholarships and Grants

-Do you live in Indiana, Ohio, Illinois, or Michigan?
-Apply for a state scholarship program.
+Your state may have a state scholarship program to help you.
 You can find information and application procedures from the scholarship agency of your home state.

 Scholarships from Your Community